bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store) or be externally referenced.
 2. Resources that are sourced from the BC Geographic Warehouse (BCGW) are managed differently.
 3. Resources may be only metadata about a resource that is not accessible or requires authorization to access.
-    + If a resources requires authorization, we recommend that that process or form is linked as a resource to the record, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).
+    + If a resource requires authorization, we recommend that that process or form is linked as a resource to the record, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).

 ## GEOGRAPHIC DATA RESOURCE MANAGEMENT

 Geographic datasets defined in the Catalogue, have additional attributes available through the User Interface (UI), where-as the other resource types are a subset of the fields available.

 **BC Geographic Warehouse (BCGW)** datasets
 + Geographic Data resources type is used if they are spatially enabled or not.
-This is to allow for the Data Distributuon Service to be configured for those datasets.
+This is to allow for the Data Distribution Service to be configured for those datasets.
-+ For Beta, the **Manage BCGW Resources** button has not be enabled as of yet.
++ For Beta, the **Manage BCGW Resources** button has not be enabled yet.
-+ To have the **Download/Access** button configured to pop-up the Persistant Order Widget (POW) the following have to be populated:
++ To have the **Download/Access** button configured to pop-up the Persistent Order Widget (POW) the following must be populated:
-1. **Title**: BC Geographic Warehouse Custom Download
+1. **Name:** 'BC Geographic Warehouse Custom Download'
-2. **Resource** Storage Location: BC Geographic Warehouse
+2. **Resource Storage Location:** 'BC Geographic Warehouse'
-3. **Object Name**: WHSE% or REG% populated
+3. **Object Name:** WHSE% or REG% populated

 ### User Interface (UI) Fields
 + The following items are the field labels visible in the UI, for the database or API field names refer to the [schema](https://cat.data.gov.bc.ca/api/3/action/scheming_dataset_schema_show?type=bcdc_dataset).